Connection lost. Please refresh the page.

 Coronal section of the kidney

-Overview of the structure of the kidney.
+Overview of the internal and external structure of the kidneys.

 The kidneys are a pair of bean-shaped organs located on either side of the superior posterior abdominal wall.
 Its lateral border is convex while its medial border is concave.
 The medial concavity is the point at which the renal neurovascular structures enter and leave the kidneys.